 - How to recognize signs of stress and intervene earlier

-- How to change your relationship with stress, chronic pain or illness
+- How to change your relationship with stress, anxiety, chronic pain or illness

 - Strategies to improve confidence and self-esteem

 The program also includes a ½ day retreat on a Saturday which is a wonderful opportunity to practice all that you have been learning.

 Mindfulness-Based Stress Reduction can help you to recognize how stress and anxiety affect your life and teach you ways to manage them.
 Developing a non-judgmental awareness of the present moment helps you respond – rather than react – to situations and to experience a greater sense of calm and well-being.
 Mindfulness helps you transform physically too.
 You may become more aware of sensations in your body.
 You may be more able to care for yourself, because you sense when something doesn’t feel right.
 Mindfulness practice can be transformative as you are more able to be the person you have always wanted to be: happier, healthier and more relaxed.

 All of our classes are co-facilitated by two trained teachers who create a safe group setting which is beautifully suited to learning from one another.
 We have been committed to this model since we began 18 years ago.
 We feel it is the best way to provide cohesion, continuity and trust in the classroom.
 While on-line classes are available, there is no substitute for the connection that occurs between participants and facilitators in the live-classroom setting.
 In hearing the voice of another we recognize our common humanity